andrew-spade-acn/d3-react-presentation/PITCHME.md

 What's the best way to combine them?

-1. The React way
+1. The D3 Purist
-2. The D3 way
+2. The React
 3. DOM emulation

 +++